santorsola-teaching/class-lab-adv-omics/L18_rnaseq_gitpod/rnaseq_run_instructions_gitpod.md

 For detailed instructions on configuring the Nextflow config file to run rnaseq, refer to [here](https://github.com/santorsola-teaching/class-lab-adv-omics/blob/main/L18_rnaseq_gitpod/rnaseq_run_gitpod/rnaseq_nextflow.config).

-Required Information:
-- google.project = 'YOUR-PROJECT-NAME'

-Note:
-Replace 'YOUR-PROJECT-NAME' with the appropriate project name for your setup.

 Ensure your config includes the following lines:

 ```